bkuhlmann/dotfiles/README.md

-    gtagd = Git Tag Delete - Delete local and remote tag (if found). gwa = Git Worktree Add - Add and switch to new worktree. gwd = Git Worktree Delete - Deletes current Git worktree. grs = Git Reset Soft - Resets previous commit (default), resets back to number of commits, or resets to specific commit. grh = Git Reset Hard - Reset to HEAD, destroying all untracked, staged, and unstaged changes.
+    gtagd = Git Tag Delete - Delete local and remote tag (if found). gwa = Git Worktree Add - Add and switch to new worktree. gwd = Git Worktree Delete - Deletes current Git worktree. gra = Git Remote Add - Add and track a remote repository. grs = Git Reset Soft - Resets previous commit (default), resets back to number of commits, or resets to specific commit. grh = Git Reset Hard - Reset to HEAD, destroying all untracked, staged, and unstaged changes.
 UNRECOVERABLE! grha = Git Reset Hard (all) - Destroy all untracked, staged, and unstaged changes for all projects in current directory.
 UNRECOVERABLE!